taoteh1221/Desktop_Edition_Open_Crypto_Tracker/README.txt

-Staging (containers / binaries / configs / etc) for desktop support of Open Crypto Tracker: https://github.com/taoteh1221/Open_Crypto_Tracker
+Staging (containers / binaries / configs / etc) for desktop support of Open Crypto Tracker.

 IMPORTANT NOTES...

-The below folders had to be compressed into RAR files, to meet github's 100mb limit per-file:
+The below files had to be compressed into 7zip files, to meet github's 100mb limit per-file:

-/linux/ => linux.7z
+/linux/libcef.so => /linux/libcef.so.7z
-/windows/bin/bbwebkit/ => /windows/bin/bbwebkit.7z
+/windows/libcef.dll => /windows/libcef.dll.7z

 =========================================================================================================================================